-"We provide the best possible care in every community."
+"We provide the best possible care to every community we serve."

 We hold three values close to our heart:

 - We are open and honest and do what we say we will. - We treat everyone as an individual. - We are continuously listening, learning and improving.